ThePaavero/remote-windows-volume-manipulator-server/README.md

 # Server script that executes a Windows application (see note below) with which one can manipulate Windows' audio volume.
-## POC
+This is just a POC for fun.

 ### Installing
 `git clone https://github.com/ThePaavero/remote-windows-volume-manipulator-server.git`